abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ### **Higher dimensions**

-!!!
-Info ""
 Everything works just as well with higher dimensional arrays, but it's useful to look at a few examples:

 ```py
 c = b.reshape(4,2,6)